Pensions (Amendment) Bill [HL]

 Overview

 This bill amends the Pensions Act 2004 and the Companies Act 2006.
-Key changes include removing the cap on compensation from the Pension Protection Fund (PPF) and requiring approval from pension scheme trustees and the Pensions Regulator before public companies distribute dividends.
+It removes the cap on compensation from the Pension Protection Fund (PPF) and requires approval from pension scheme trustees and the Pensions Regulator before public companies can distribute dividends.

 Description

-The bill removes the existing cap on compensation payments from the Pension Protection Fund (PPF), which protects members' pensions if their employer's pension scheme fails.
-This means that individuals whose pensions are covered by the PPF could receive higher compensation if their scheme collapses.
+- Removal of PPF Compensation Cap: The bill removes the existing limit on compensation payouts from the Pension Protection Fund (PPF), which protects members' pensions when a company's pension scheme fails.
+This means that individuals whose pensions are protected by the PPF could receive higher compensation if their employer's scheme collapses.

-The bill mandates that public companies must obtain written approval from both their pension scheme trustees and the Pensions Regulator before distributing any dividends.
-This added layer of oversight aims to ensure that companies maintain sufficient funds to meet their pension obligations.
+- Dividend Distribution Approval: The bill introduces a requirement for public companies to obtain written approval from both the trustees of their pension schemes and the Pensions Regulator before distributing dividends.
+This measure aims to ensure that companies maintain sufficient funds to cover their pension liabilities before paying out dividends to shareholders.

 Government Spending